The Córdoba entrepreneurial ecosystem supports the direction of Milei's government

 "The direction they've taken with the removal of regulations is good, especially in my field, fintech, regarding information, perception, and withholding regimes.
 By making the economy much more banked, I think it can help us a lot," he pointed out.

-When asked whether he believed this was a pro-entrepreneur government, he replied: "I don't know if it's pro-entrepreneur, but by removing regulations, for example, it allows us in the private sector to undertake and makes things a bit easier," he concluded.
+When asked whether he believed this was a pro-entrepreneur government, he replied: "I don't know if it's pro-entrepreneur, but by removing regulations, for example, it allows us in the private sector to undertake projects and makes things a bit easier," he concluded.

 He also pointed out that Argentina is essentially an entrepreneurial country, although with a lot of risk.